Azure-Samples/azure-cosmos-db-cassandra-python-getting-started/README.md

 author: govindk
 ---

-# Accessing Cassandra API on Cosmos Db using Python
+# Accessing Cassandra API on Azure Cosmos DB using Python
-Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
-You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.
+Azure Cosmos DB is Microsoft's globally distributed multi-model database service.
+You can quickly create and query document, table, key-value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-This quickstart demonstrates how to write python samples and connect it to your  Cassandra API account.
+This quick start demonstrates how to create an Azure Cosmos DB account for the Cassandra API by using the Azure portal.
+You'll then build a user profile console app, output as shown in the following image, with sample data.

 ## Running this sample
 * Before you can run this sample, you must have the following perquisites:
-	* An active Azure Cassandra API account - If you don't have an account, refer to the  <fix> article.
+	* An active Azure Cassandra API account - If you don't have an account, refer to the [Create Cassandra API account](https://github.com/mimig1/azure-docs-pr/blob/cassandra/includes/cosmos-db-create-dbaccount-cassandra.md).
 	* [Python 2.7]
 	* [Git](http://git-scm.com/).
     * [Python Driver](https://github.com/datastax/python-driver)